mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

    </ConfigurationFragment>
    ```

-### Service packs

-Service packs for API Gateway are available from [Axway Support](https://support.axway.com/).
-If any service packs are available for API Gateway 7.7, download and apply them when the installation completes.

-For more information on applying a service pack, see [Update API Gateway](/docs/apim_installation/apigtw_install/install_service_packs).

 ### Certificates

 API Gateway uses Secure Sockets Layer (SSL) for communications between all processes in a domain (for example, internal management traffic between the Admin Node Manager and API Gateway instances).